kleros/vea/contracts/docs/merkle.md

 H(n,m) represents an interior node of the tree which is the merkle root representing the leaves H(n), H(n+1), ..., H(m).

-The parent of a pair of nodes is produced by first sort the nodes before concatenating, and hashing.
+The parent of a pair of nodes is calculated by sorting & concatenating the nodes, and hashing the result.

 for example